 The graduates of the computer science program will, within 3-5 years after graduation:

-- Establish themselves as practicing professionals or engage in advanced study in computer science, information technology, or related areas.
+- Establish themselves as practicing professionals or engage in advanced study and

-- Advance professionally through organized training or self-learning in areas related to computer science and information technology.
+- Advance professionally through organized training or self-learning.

 The students will demonstrate the following:

 - An ability to apply knowledge of computing and mathematics appropriate to the program’s student outcomes and to the discipline;

 - An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution;

 - An ability to design, implement, and evaluate, a computer-based system, process, component or program to meet desired needs;